Sdcrouse/careers-opening-the-line-of-communication/README.md

 >Hi Katie,

->I recently graduated from The Flatiron School as a Full Stack Developer.
+>I recently graduated from The Flatiron School's [Your program of study] program.
 I'm very intrigued by Company X. It’s astonishing how you are able to measure 7 billion daily interactions across all the social platforms.

->It looks like you’re mainly recruiting for senior-level backend devs right now, so I was curious as to whether perhaps a more junior role might be coming up in the future, or even an internship.
+>It looks like you’re mainly recruiting for senior-level [positions] right now, so I was curious as to whether perhaps a more junior role might be coming up in the future, or even an internship.
 Might you have just a few minutes next week to talk about what it’s like to work at Company X?

->Attached are a few code snippets I wrote recently for a project called AdjustAList.
+>Attached is a link to my online portfolio.

 >Thanks, and hope to hear from you soon!

 >Vanessa

-This message clearly states who the sender is, why they’re contacting the recipient, displays their interest in the company, has one specific ask, and even includes some code snippets from a project.
+This message clearly states who the sender is, why they’re contacting the recipient, displays their interest in the company, has one specific ask, and even includes a link to their portfolio.

 Here’s another good example:

->Subject: Great Meeting You at NYC.rb!
+>Subject: Great Meeting You at [Event Name]!

 >Hi Jason,

->It was great to meet you at the NYC.rb meetup last night.
+>It was great to meet you at the [Event Name] meetup last night.
 Thank you for your enthusiasm for my karaoke app — I had a great time talking with you about your dream music apps.

 >I'm in school through the end of next week, but would love to meet and talk sometime soon.
 Do you have any time late next week?
 I'd love to hear what you are most excited about regarding the future of Company X, and to get your perspective on what it’s like to work at such a fast growing company.